Why Padley Gorge Walk is amazing for anxiety

 So how do I get there?

-As I have already mentioned you can drive to your Padley Gorge walk here is the postcode you need to put in S32 2HY, though I know as a teenager this wasn’t an option for me!
+You can drive to your Padley Gorge walk here is the postcode you need to put in S32 2HY, though I know as a teenager this wasn’t an option for me!
 And may not also be for you!
 But not to worry Public transport takes you here!
 The first option is by Train!
 The closest train station is Grindleford Station.
-Here is also an amazing cafe called Grindleford Station Cafe which does a banging full english breakfast and a good brew.
+Here is also an amazing café called Grindleford Station Cafe which does a banging full English breakfast and a good brew.
 You can also get takeaway drinks for your walk.

 Alternatively you can get the bus.
 This bus goes directly from Sheffield city centre and takes roughly 50 minutes to get out into Derbyshire.
 The bus will drop you off at the Fox House pub and it is a short walk down to Padley Gorge from here.